 Now you will go through the process of completing the assignment as if you were a student.
 You will input the required parameters by either typing them into the editor line or searching for them in the tools menu.

 6. Adding more parameters

-The editor functions the same whether you are completing a homework or building a homework.
-If you want to add another line to the editor simply press the semicolon key on your keyboard or select the “+” button within the software.
+The editor functions the same whether you are completing a homework or building one.
+If you want to add another line to the editor, simply press the semicolon key on your keyboard or select the “+” button within the software.

 7. Run the homework

 Now that we have our parameters, we are ready to see how well we did.
 By clicking the stack of books the system will run the screen over the past 10 years as you indicated in the rules of the assignment and you will receive a grade.